ZeyuL01/BIT/docs/Examples/Examples3.rst

   #          1           5           4           2           4           9

-Next we plot the MRRs of the six methods:
+Next, we visualize the MRRs for the six methods using the following plot:

 .. code-block:: r